Cordell Schachter

 Cordell Schachter (born August 30, 1960) is an American technology manager who has held positions in both public service and commercial firms.
-He is the Chief Information Officer of the United States Department of Transportation and was the Chief Technology Officer (CTO) of the New York City Department of Transportation from 2008 to 2021.
+He was the Chief Information Officer of the United States Department of Transportation from 2021 to January 2025 and was the Chief Technology Officer (CTO) of the New York City Department of Transportation from 2008 to 2021.

 Schachter began his career at the New York City Department of Parks & Recreation in the 1980s, rising to the position of Assistant Chief of Technical Services for that agency.
 He then worked in several private sector posts managing network and media technology.
 In 2006, he rejoined the city government as Associate Commissioner and Chief Project Officer for the New York City Department of Information Technology and Telecommunications and was promoted to CTO at the city's Department of Transportation in 2008.
-He moved to the U.S. Department of Transportation in August 2021.
+He moved to the U.S. Department of Transportation in August 2021 and left in January 2025.

 Early life and career

 Schachter was born in Dobbs Ferry, New York, the oldest of three children of Maurice and Arlene Schachter; the family moved to Middletown, New York, in 1967.
 Schachter's father was a principal of Lafayette Avenue Securities, a bond brokerage firm, and his mother was a school library clerk.
 Schachter graduated from Middletown High School in 1978.
 He received a BA degree in Economics from the State University of New York at Buffalo (1983), where he served in student government, becoming president of the Student Association in 1982–83, and an MS in Management from the New York University Wagner School of Public Service (1995).
 He is certified as a Project Management Professional by the Project Management Institute.

 Schachter began his career at the New York City Department of Parks & Recreation in the late 1980s, rising to the position of Assistant Chief of Technical Services for that agency, where he oversaw technical support services to all New York City parks.
 In the late 1990s and early 2000s, he worked in several private sector posts, managing network and media technology projects for leading technology firms including IBM, AT&T, Avaya and Siemens, involving web platforms, national voice-over IP conversions, and international wide area networks, including network support for two Olympics.
 In 2006, he rejoined the city government as Associate Commissioner and Chief Project Officer for the New York City Department of Information Technology and Telecommunications, where he managed the implementation of a project and portfolio management system and the city's Emergency Communications Transformation Program, among other projects.

-He has been an Adjunct Lecturer at St. Peter's University in New Jersey and is an adjunct professor in New York University's Center for Urban Science and Progress and Wagner School of Public Service.
+He has been an Adjunct Lecturer at St. Peter's University in New Jersey and was an adjunct professor in New York University's Center for Urban Science and Progress and Wagner School of Public Service.